-Note 16 - Contingencies
+Note 15 - Contingencies

 The Company has brought cases in the United States District Court for the District of Delaware ("the Court"), alleging patent infringement against various companies.
 In 2017, the Court ruled that the asserted claims of the '180 and '405 Patents are invalid for nonenablement in cases involving Abbott, Becton Dickinson, Gen-Probe, Hologic, and Roche.
 That ruling was affirmed by the United States Court of Appeals for the Federal Circuit ("Federal Circuit") in June 2019.
 Enzo subsequently filed a petition for certiorari regarding the invalidity ruling for the '180 and '405 Patents in February 2020; the Supreme Court denied Enzo's petition on March 30, 2020.
-There are currently two cases that were originally brought by the Company in the Court.
-In those two cases, Enzo alleges patent infringement against Becton Dickinson Defendants and Roche Defendants, respectively.
-The claims in those cases involve the '197 Patent.
-Both cases are stayed.